ProbablyUnwise/Little-Python-Things/README.md

-# Little-Python-Things
+# Little Python Things
-Little things I made for or about Hackforums
+Just a collection of little scripts I've made while learning Python that do various things.